DMTF/Redfish-Test-Framework/README.md

 * `target_system` - the hostname or IP address of the target system with optional port number (example: "127.0.0.1:8001")
 * `username` - the username for basic authentication to the target system
 * `password` - the password for basic authentication to the target system
+* `interpreter` - the name of the python interpreter to use to run the tests
 * `token` - a security token for authentication to the target system
 * `https` - when to use the https protocol vs. http (example: "Never", "Always", "IfSendingCredentials", or "IfLoginOrAuthenticatedApi")